 For more information please contact Karla Nagy at firstname.lastname@example.org.

 |Dianna Shandy||Ernesto Capello|

-T. Alexander Aleinikoff is the United Nations Deputy High Commissioner for Refugees and served as Dean of the Georgetown University Law Center and Executive Vice President of Georgetown University from 2004 to 2010.
+T. Alexander Aleinikoff is the United Nations Deputy High Commissioner for Refugees (UNHCR) and former Dean of the Georgetown University Law Center.

 This mural was created with the guidance and support of local artist and social activist, Gustavo Lira, in collaboration with Adelante! and the DML’s Xpressions during Adelante's 2014 Latin@ Week.
 The mural explores the meaning of migration and what it means to belong.
 We asked the question: What does Migration mean to you? and asked members from several cultural organizations to submit their answer as a drawing.
 We collected the images and picked several to become a part of the mural.
 We began with a blank slate and through the collaboration and creativity of many people it was finished in four and a half hours.
 Currently on display in the DML.